BartMassey/popcount/README.md

 2016-02-20

 Here's some implementations of bit population count with benchmarks.

-You can build `popcount` by typing `make`, but you should first examine the Makefile and set what you need to tune.
-You'll also need to install [Nickle](http://nickle.org) to build the tables.
+You can build the C code with both GCC and Clang and the Rust code with Cargo by typing `make all`, but you should first examine the Makefile and set what you need to tune.
+You may also just want to build `popcount_gcc` by typing `make` depending on your environment.

-Once you've built `popcount`, run it with a number of iterations to bench: 10000 is good to start.
+Once you've built `popcount_gcc` or whichever, run it with a number of iterations to bench: 10000 is good to start.
 It will spit out some explanatory numbers.

 ## Background